linzhangUCA/4421tpl-odyssey/README.md

   - [Making robot navigation easy with Nav2 and ROS!](https://www.youtube.com/watch?v=jkoGkAd0GYk)

 ### (25%) Document the project in the [Documentation](README.md#documentation) section.
-1. (5%) Illustrate a Schematic of mechanical design with specific dimensions and locations of key components.
+1. (5%) Illustrate a schematic of mechanical design with specific dimensions and locations of key components.
-2. (5%) Illustrate a Wiring diagram for the relationships among the batteries, motors, motor driver, Pico board, power management board and Raspberry Pi.
+2. (5%) Illustrate a wiring diagram for the relationships among the batteries, motors, motor driver, power management board, Raspberry Pi and Pico.
    Please mark/denote the signal wires and power wires.
 3. (5%) Illustrate a graph of ROS Nodes with all participating/active nodes and topics.
+> You can upload all the drawings and figures to the [images/](images/) directory.
 4. (10%) Search and read the SLAM algorithm you've been used in this project.
    Imagine your readers are engineering major freshmen.
    State following with your own words and math expressions in [SLAM Approach](README.md#slam-approach) section: